N0rthernL1ghts/mariadb/README.md

 Originally a standalone fork of [dockhippie/mariadb](https://github.com/dockhippie/mariadb), which has completely diverged from the original and eventually rebased to [linuxserver/docker-mariadb](https://github.com/linuxserver/docker-mariadb) image.

+Important: While based on [linuxserver/docker-mariadb](https://github.com/linuxserver/docker-mariadb), this image is not compatible with the original image.
+It has been heavily modified and is not intended to be used as a drop-in replacement.

 ## Versions